Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Hallucination Analysis

-As shown in Figure~\ref{fig:qa_unknown_percentage}, the results across the four subplots are mutually corroborative, revealing a consistent pattern: \textbf{the higher the proportion of unknown knowledge, the more severe the hallucination.} In \textit{KeepKnown}, performance on both the in-type test set and the OOD wiki test set degrades gradually at first, followed by a sharp decline as the amount of unknown knowledge increases.
-While \textit{RemoveKnown} exhibits a more rapid degradation: within the target type, accuracy drops nearly linearly with the ratio of unknown samples; on the wiki set, performance declines sharply at low unknown counts and then plateaus.
-For the same replacement ratio, the key difference between \textit{KeepKnown} and \textit{RemoveKnown} lies in whether the type still contains known knowledge.
-We observe that this distinction has a substantial impact on model performance: \textit{RemoveKnown} consistently underperforms \textit{KeepKnown}.
-These observations suggest that \textbf{sparse but fully unknown types are more disruptive than those containing a mixture of known and unknown knowledge}, which differs from previous common understanding and poses new challenges for hallucination mitigation.
+As shown in Figure~\ref{fig:qa_unknown_percentage}, the results across the four subplots are mutually corroborative, revealing a consistent pattern: \textbf{the higher the proportion of unknown knowledge, the more severe the hallucination.} In \textit{KeepKnown}, performance on both the same-type test set and the OOD Wiki test set degrades gradually at first, followed by a sharp decline as the unknown knowledge dominants.
+In contrast, \textit{RemoveKnown} exhibits a much faster degradation: even at low replacement ratios, the model already shows severe hallucination effects.

+For the same replacement ratio, the key difference between \textit{KeepKnown} and \textit{RemoveKnown} lies in whether the knowledge type still contains any known instances.
+We observe that this distinction has a substantial impact on model performance, with \textit{RemoveKnown} consistently underperforming \textit{KeepKnown}.
+These observations suggest that \textbf{sparse but fully unknown knowledge types are more disruptive than those containing a mixture of known and unknown knowledge}, which differs from prior common understanding.

+We additionally conduct the same set of experiments in this subsection using the real-world ENTITYQUESTIONS dataset.
+The results are reported in Appendix \ref{app:wiki_results}, and all findings are highly consistent with those obtained on the synthetic data.